top of page

 • Install scrub and bracken controls

-These steps help support more specialist species, strengthen food webs, and create a more resilient natural landscape, exactly the kind of impact we want this project to have.
+These steps will support more specialist species, strengthen food webs, and create a more resilient natural landscape.
+This is the kind of impact we want this project to have.

 Long-Term Monitoring for Lasting Change